-APICORP: New Environmental, Social, and Governance (ESG) Policy Framework reinforces APICORPS's commitment to the Energy Transition

-DGAP-News APICORP: New Environmental, Social, and Governance (ESG) Policy Framework reinforces APICORPS's commitment to the Energy Transition
+APICORP: New Environmental, Social, and Governance (ESG) Policy Framework reinforces APICORPS's Commitment to the Energy Transition

+APICORP plans to allocate US$1 bn towards green energy projects and sustainable energy companies over the next two yearsDAMMAM, SAUDI ARABIA / ACCESSWIRE / September 13, 2021 / ESG policy framework to institutionalize APICORP's commitment to …

+APICORP plans to allocate US$1 bn towards green energy projects and sustainable energy companies over the next two yearsDAMMAM, SAUDI ARABIA / ACCESSWIRE / September 13, 2021 / ESG policy framework to institutionalize APICORP's commitment to …

 APICORP plans to allocate US$1 bn towards green energy projects and sustainable energy companies over the next two years